 The module explores the role of HR analytics in providing an organisation with insights for effectively managing and leading employees, so that business goals can be reached quickly and efficiently.
 Students will critically evaluate the measurement, collection, analysis and reporting of data relating to people management and development.
 They will explore how metric and analytics are used to maximise return on the skills and abilities of employees.

 People Management and Development in Business (30 Credits) - Compulsory

 The module will enable students to promote and deliver people management and development activities to strengthen business performance.
-Students will develop the confidence to build leadership and management skills, create a good place to work, encourage collaboration and promote organisational authenticity.
-The module will consider how the changing employment landscape is influencing the impact which people management and development activities have on a business.
+Students will gain the confidence to enhance leadership and management skills, create a good place to work, encourage collaboration and promote organisational authenticity.
+The module will consider how the changing employment landscape is influencing the impact, which people management and development activities have on a business.